Joseph P. Kennedy II: Gubernatorial elections

-In 1993 a Boston Globe poll showed Kennedy within one percentage point of popular incumbent William Weld in a hypothetical gubernatorial match-up, prompting prominent state Democrats to try and recruit him for the race.
+In 1993, a Boston Globe poll showed Kennedy within one percentage point of popular incumbent William Weld in a hypothetical gubernatorial match-up, prompting prominent state Democrats to try and recruit him for the race.
 Though no other Democrat was polling near Weld, Kennedy decided to forgo the race and remain in Congress.
 Mark Roosevelt won the nomination and lost to Governor Weld by over 40 points.

 Kennedy was considered the front runner for the governorship of Massachusetts in 1998, but revelations about his personal life led to a tumultuous fall in public opinion polling, and he decided against running.

 Kennedy explained in a VFW hall in a working-class corner of Boston that he believed he would never be able to focus his candidacy on issues: "The race will focus on personal or family questions.
 It is not fair to my family, it is not fair to the people of Massachusetts and it is not the right thing to do."

 2010 U.S. Senate election

-With the death of his uncle U.S. senator Ted Kennedy on August 25, 2009, Kennedy's name had been mentioned as a possible candidate for his uncle's seat representing Massachusetts in the United States Senate.
+With the death of his uncle Ted Kennedy on August 25, 2009, Kennedy's name had been mentioned as a possible candidate for his uncle's United States Senate seat representing Massachusetts.
 In an Associated Press article, Democratic strategist Dan Payne said, "He wouldn't be human and he wouldn't be a Kennedy if he didn't give serious consideration to running for what is known as the 'Kennedy seat' in Massachusetts."
 However, Kennedy released a statement on September 7 explaining that he would not pursue the seat.
 The seat eventually went by appointment to Paul G. Kirk and later by election to Republican Scott Brown.

+Endorsements

+Kennedy endorsed incumbent Democrat Joe Biden's reelection campaign in the 2024 United States presidential election over a third-party/independent challenge by his brother Robert Jr.